Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 \subsection{Modeling study}

-Since we implemented DiagramNet $M$ as an ante-hoc explainable model, imbued with hypotheses (i.e., murmur shapes for each diagnosis), we expect it to perform better than other less-knowledgeable models.
-Hence, we quantitatively compared the prediction performance and explanation faithfulness of DiagramNet against other models.
-We describe the models compared, evaluation metrics, and results.
+Since DiagramNet $M$ conforms to domain hypotheses, we expect it to have better prediction performance and explanation faithfulness than other non-knowledge-based models.
+We describe the models compared, evaluation metrics, and results of our modeling study.